Mr. Cob with Ants

 Early October 2008

 Met The Residents!
-The Residents are in town to kick off of their Bunny Boy Tour and Dag helped them out with some cardboard additions to their set -- Dag created the triangular spikes attached around the edges.
+The Residents are in town to kick off of their Bunny Boy Tour and Dag helped them out with some cardboard additions to their set -- Dag created the triangular spikes attached around the edges along with some extra bunnies.
+The whole thing toured the US and Europe this Fall.

 Ongoing

-Dag's latest project is being installed at the Rio Theatre, a spectacular 40 x 7 foot cardboard fine-art mural on the upper walls of the front entrance.
+Dag's spectacular 40 x 7 foot cardboard fine-art mural is above the Rio main entrance.

 Events Archive